 By Trina Moyles / Photographs by KJ Dakin

-Women Who Dig weaves together the narratives of female farmers and farm workers across three continents, from eight countries: Guatemala, Nicaragua, the United States of America, Canada, Uganda, Democratic Republic of Congo, India, and Cuba.
-A mix of travel writing and feminism, Women Who Dig is a critical look at how women are responding to and, increasingly, rising up against, the injustices of the global food system.
+Weaving together the narratives of female farmers from across three continents, Women Who Dig offers a critical look at how women are responding to and, increasingly, rising up against, the injustices of the global food system.

 Visit official website: